 So, I tried to be patient with myself and my body and kept on trying, and a year later I was able to hold it.”
 This might give your students the courage to keep on trying, thereby making them feel like you know what they’re Struggling with and encourages them to approach you after classes and share their struggles with you.

 Yoga is not a competition

 The “yoga body” as the definition for a long, lean, and muscular body is nothing more than a modern-day fitness term, a yoga body in the real sense of the word is everybody.
-Yoga should help you and your students understand their body and be kinder to themselves, and not to beat themselves up over something they’re still working on or that is completely unrelated to yoga.
+Personal yoga instructor near me should help you and your students understand their body and be kinder to themselves, and not to beat themselves up over something they’re still working on or that is completely unrelated to yoga.

 Create a friendly atmosphere in your classes with smiles and without putting someone on the spot or comparing one student to another, as in “Mary, try lifting your leg a bit higher.
 Do you see Lucy’s leg?
 It’s so high up and straight!”.
 Never push your students or make them feel bad about things they can’t do yet.
 Of course, we have all peaked over to see how our neighbour gets into a pose, and there’s nothing wrong with that as long as we only need a demonstration to try it ourselves.

 But as a teacher you shouldn’t point out to beginners that they should do things the way an advanced student is doing them, it is discouraging, not yet in their reach.
 This might make them feel inadequate and they might not come back to your class.
 Have no such expectations of your students and remind them that having expectations is attachment and therefore a cause of suffering.

 Tell them to let go of them and to focus on learning more about their body and how it feels during practice.
 You could also offer them a mantra like “I am enough” at the beginning of the class and suggest they’d come back to it whenever they can feel themselves getting frustrate or envious of another student.

 A teacher is always a student